 New Voting System

-The new system will replace the current electronic push-button voting machines the county purchased in 1996 which were nearing the end of their useful life.
-The County plans to have the new system in place for the May 2019 primary election.
+The new system will replace the electronic push-button voting machines the County purchased in 1996 which were nearing the end of their useful life.
+The old machines also did not meet the state mandate for counties to have a voting system with a verifiable paper trail in place for the 2020 Presidential election.

 Videos and other voter education materials will be available online at www.montcopa.org/voterservices and will be made available at the offices of state legislators, municipal buildings and libraries as soon as they become available.
-You can also sign up for the Commissioners email list on our website at www.montcopa.org/commissioners, and “follow” MontcoPA on Facebook and Twitter
+You can also sign up for the Commissioners email list on our website at www.montcopa.org/commissioners, and “follow” MontcoPA on Facebook and Twitter.